ypaulsussman/yblog/content/notes/technical/How The Internet Really Works.md

 - A _network packet_ is a unit of data that consists of
   - routing information
     - Internet protocols assign each packet an _address tag_ that contains the origin and destination addresses.
-    - This tag is part of _packet header_ that describes the size and type of the packet.
+    - This tag is part of a _packet header_ that describes the size and type of the packet.
   - content
 - Network devices encode binary information differently depending on the transmission medium:
   - Through copper wire, it transmits as electrical signals.